Where my thinking is right now

 Writing long-form for AI, not audience.
 The distribution isn't the article—it's the brain module.
 Write 20K words not for anyone to read but as an expert module for AI consumption.
 Others plug it into their brain and the frameworks weave into their thinking immediately.
 The future isn't "subscribe to my newsletter"—it's "subscribe to my expert module."

 "This is not AGI."
 None of the evidence, none of the cost collapse data, none of the enterprise disruption requires AGI or ASI.
 Current models are already powerful enough.
-One more small iteration tick and demand explodes against fixed compute.
 The AGI debate is a distraction from the disruption already underway.

 Book publishing as knowledge transfer is dead.
 Fork the author's brain, tell your AI to incorporate it, their frameworks weave into your thinking immediately.
 Books were the best technology we had for transferring expertise.
 They're not anymore.